Morse inequalities for the Koszul complex of multi-persistence

 When the number of filtering parameters $n$ is equal to 1, this dual perspective is easily interpreted by noticing that births are captured by the 0th Betti table and deaths by the 1st Betti table of persistence modules.
 Persistence theory is thus a canonical way of pairing births and deaths.

-For $n\ge 2$ things get more complicated as there is no way of paring births and deaths in a natural way, and Betti tables do not mirror entrance of critical points in the filtration.
-In \cite{knudson2008refinement}, this is heuristically explained by the presence of {\em virtual} critical points.
+For $n\ge 2$ things get more complicated as there is no way of paring births and deaths in a natural way, and Betti tables do not mirror entrance of critical cells in the filtration.
+In \cite{knudson2008refinement}, this is heuristically explained by the presence of {\em virtual} critical cells.

+Borrowing from the terminology of discrete Morse theory, where Morse numbers are defined as the number of critical cells in the various dimensions, we introduce the notion of a {\em homological Morse number} (see below and Section~\ref{subsec:multipers}) to mean the dimension of the homology of a piece of the filtration relative to the union of all the pieces entered before.

-The main goal of the present paper is to provide insights on the interplay between the values of the Betti tables of a persistence module in any number $n\ge 1$ of parameters, and the number of critical points of an $n$-filtration inducing it.
+The main goal of the present paper is to provide insights on the interplay between the values of the Betti tables of a persistence module in any number $n\ge 1$ of parameters, and the homological Morse numbers of an $n$-filtration inducing it.